 When collecting personal information the department will take reasonable steps to ensure that the person to whom it relates is made aware of certain matters including the purpose for which it is being collected, the intended recipients of the information and the person's right to access and correct the information.
 In most instances this will be achieved by a issuing a collection notice in connection with the collection.

-If you want to access or amend your own personal or health information you can go directly to the business centre responsible for the information.
-You can contact the Schools and Community Senior Information Officer on 02 9561 8999 for assistance in identifying the relevant business centre or complete a request form, available from this site, and lodge it with the business centre.
-Requests for access to your personal information can also be made to the department's Information Access Unit.
+If you want to amend your own personal or health information you can complete and send a privacy application for amendment form directly to the business centre responsible for the information.
+Contact the Schools and Community Senior Information Officer on 02 7814 1530 for assistance in identifying the business centre you should send the form to.

 Other related information